The Investigation Process Research Resource Site

 1996 Established internet web site for the advancement of the state of the art of investigation.

-2006 Received Internation Association of Fire Chiefs Level A award (see above).
+2006 Received International Association of Fire Chiefs Level A award (see above).

 PROFESSIONAL ACTIVITIES